ammarhaiderak/djangoChannels/README.md

-# Django Channels with Daphne and Nginx for production environment
+# Production Env Configurations for Django Channels with Daphne, gunicorn and Nginx
-production configuration for django channels, wss, daphne, nginx

 There are not many straight forward solutions out there on how to properly use **wss** websockets.